CYMPLE

 • Tiny Binaries: Usually only a few KB (10× smaller than Go)

-• Formally Specified: RFC 2119 conformance with complete semantics
+• Formally Specified: RFC 2119 conformance with complete EBNF grammar

 ⚠️ Note: Cymple is a research language specification.
 No production implementation exists yet.
 This is an educational project exploring language design concepts with a focus on safety, determinism, and minimalism.

-Edit the code and click "Run" to see the result.
-Click syntax snippets to insert them!
+Edit the code and click Run to see the result.
+Use the quick-insert panel to add syntax.
+Ctrl+Enter also runs.

 Click to insert at cursor: